openvinotoolkit/model_server/README.md

 ## gRPC API documentation

-OpenVINO&trade; Model Server gRPC API is documented in proto buffer files in [tensorflow_serving_api](ie_serving/tensorflow_serving_api/prediction_service.proto).
+OpenVINO&trade; Model Server gRPC API is documented in proto buffer files in [tensorflow_serving_api](https://github.com/tensorflow/serving/tree/r1.14/tensorflow_serving/apis).
-**Note:** The implementations for *Predict* and *GetModelMetadata* function calls are currently available.
+**Note:** The implementations for *Predict*, *GetModelMetadata* and *GetModelStatus* function calls are currently available.
 These are the most generic function calls and should address most of the usage scenarios.

-[predict Function Spec](ie_serving/tensorflow_serving_api/predict.proto) has two message definitions: *PredictRequest* and  *PredictResponse*.
+[predict function spec](https://github.com/tensorflow/serving/blob/r1.14/tensorflow_serving/apis/predict.proto) has two message definitions: *PredictRequest* and  *PredictResponse*.
-* *PredictRequest* specifies information about the model spec, a map of input data serialized via [TensorProto](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/framework/tensor.proto) to a string format and an optional output filter.
+* *PredictRequest* specifies information about the model spec, a map of input data serialized via [TensorProto](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/framework/tensor.proto) to a string format.
 * *PredictResponse* includes a map of outputs serialized by [TensorProto](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/framework/tensor.proto) and information about the used model spec.

-[get_model_metadata Function spec](ie_serving/tensorflow_serving_api/get_model_metadata.proto) has three message definitions:
+[get_model_metadata function spec](https://github.com/tensorflow/serving/blob/r1.14/tensorflow_serving/apis/get_model_metadata.proto) has three message definitions:
  *SignatureDefMap*, *GetModelMetadataRequest*, *GetModelMetadataResponse*.
  A function call GetModelMetadata accepts model spec information as input and returns Signature Definition content in the format similar to TensorFlow Serving.

+[get model status function spec](https://github.com/tensorflow/serving/blob/r1.14/tensorflow_serving/apis/get_model_status.proto) can be used to report all exposed versions including their state in their lifecycle.

-Refer to the example client code to learn how to use this API and submit the requests using gRPC interface.
+Refer to the [example client code](example_client) to learn how to use this API and submit the requests using gRPC interface.

 gRPC interface is recommended for performance reasons because it has faster implementation of input data deserialization.
+It can achieve shorter latency especially for big input messages like images.

 ## RESTful API documentation

 OpenVINO&trade; Model Server RESTful API follows the documentation from [tensorflow serving rest api](https://www.tensorflow.org/tfx/serving/api_rest).

 Both row and column format of the requests are implemented.
-**Note:** Just like with gRPC, only the implementations for *Predict* and *GetModelMetadata* function calls are currently available.
+**Note:** Just like with gRPC, only the implementations for *Predict*, *GetModelMetadata* and *GetModelStatus* function calls are currently available.

 Only the numerical data types are supported.